darrenjw/djwhacks/latex/nufeb-multiscale/content.md

 # Mesoscale modelling

-* Not quite ready to model a full-scale WTP or even our pilot plant --- how big do we need to go before we can simply "multiply up" a representative volume?
+* Can't directly model a full-scale WTP or even a pilot plant --- but how big do we need to go before we can simply "multiply up" a representative volume?
 * Want to start with modelling experiments with bench-scale experiments within the pilot plant facility (with real wastewater)
 * Replicate flow cells consisting of channels approx 2cm wide and 40cm long
 * Waste water pulsed through them as slowly as practical for 2 weeks